emnoigi1452/ForceSave/README.md

 # ForceSave
-An addon to SpigotMC to safely prevent incorrect rollbacks
+An addon to SpigotMC to safely prevent incorrect rollbacks\n
 Author: StellarSeal [emnoigi1452]

 **NOTE**